oliverstickel/oliverstickel.github.io/index.md

 **Projects and People** - Project development, social innovation, fundraising, agility / Skunkworks, community and team development, operations (with)in public service and public administration.

-**Methods** - Constructionism, human-centered teachning and learning, mixed-methods, action and field research, participatory methods and participatory action research, (Maker-)spaces as a method.
+**Methods** - Constructionism, human-centered teaching and learning, mixed-methods, action and field research, participatory methods and participatory action research, (Maker-)spaces as a method.

 ## Languages